Yuengling

-D. G. Yuengling & Son, established in 1829, is the oldest operating brewing company in the United States.
-In 2018, by volume of sales, it was the largest craft brewery, sixth largest overall brewery and largest wholly American-owned brewery in the United States.
-Its headquarters are in Pottsville, Pennsylvania.
+D. G. Yuengling & Son (/ˈjɪŋ.lɪŋ/) is an American brewing company based in Pottsville, Pennsylvania.
+Established in 1829, it is the oldest operating brewing company in the United States.
+In 2018, it was the largest craft brewery, sixth largest brewery overall, and largest wholly American-owned brewery in the United States by volume of sales.
 In 2015, Yuengling produced about 2.9 million barrels, operating two Pennsylvania facilities and a brewery in Tampa, Florida.

-Yuengling is an Anglicized version of Jüngling, its founder's surname and the German term for a "young person” or “youngster”.

-The family-owned brewery has traditionally changed ownership through the purchase of the company by the offspring of the previous owner.
+Yuengling is an Anglicized version of Jüngling, its founder's surname and the German term for a "young person" or "youngster".
+The family-owned brewery has traditionally changed ownership through the purchase of the company by the children of the previous owner.
 The flagship product is Yuengling Traditional Lager, an amber lager.
 It is popular enough in Pennsylvania and the Delaware Valley to be ordered in some bars by simply asking for a lager.

+From 1920 until 1985, Yuengling also produced ice-cream.
+Yuengling Ice Cream returned to the market in 2014.

 History

 German brewer David Gottlieb Jüngling (1808–1877) immigrated to the United States in 1828 from Aldingen, near Stuttgart, in the Kingdom of Württemberg.
 He anglicized his surname from Jüngling to Yuengling and began the "Eagle Brewery" on Centre Street in Pottsville in 1829.
 His eldest son David Jr. left the Eagle Brewery to establish the James River Steam Brewery along the James River in Richmond, Virginia.
 The first brewery burned down in an 1831 fire and the company relocated to W. Mahantongo Street at 5th Street, its current location.
 The Eagle Brewery changed its name to "D. G. Yuengling and Son" in 1873 after Frederick Yuengling joined his father David in running the company.
 Although the company's name changed, the bald eagle remained the company's emblem.
 During the late 19th century, breweries were also opened in Saratoga Springs, New York City, and Trail, British Columbia.
 However, they were eventually merged with the Pottsville plant.

 Frank D. Yuengling began heading the company in 1899 after his father Frederick died.
 During the Prohibition era, Yuengling survived by producing "near beers" (beverages with a 0.5% alcohol content) called "Yuengling Special", "Yuengling Por-Tor", and "Yuengling Juvo".
 The company also ran a dairy which produced ice cream and opened dance halls in Philadelphia, Baltimore, and New York City.
 In 1933, when Prohibition was repealed, Yuengling introduced its symbolic Winner Beer, celebrating Prohibition's repeal, and the brewery shipped a truck load of its popular brew to the White House to show their appreciation to President Roosevelt.
 Richard L. Yuengling Sr. and F. Dohrman Yuengling succeeded Frank Yuengling after their father's death in 1963.

 Yuengling experienced an increase in sales after a renewed interest in history due to the United States Bicentennial in 1976.
 Yuengling bought the rights to use the Mount Carbon (Bavarian Premium Beer) name and label when Mount Carbon Brewery went out of business in 1977.
 Yuengling initially brewed beer at Mount Carbon but eventually abandoned it.
-The dairy remained in business until 1985.